wootzapp/wootz-browser/README.md

 ```
 # Note: Any changes not committed will be lost.
 git branch newbranch      # Create a new branch, saving the desired commits
-git checkout master       # checkout master, this is the place you want to go back (which will be same as the last commit in this repo)
+git checkout master       # checkout master, this is the place you want to go back (which will be same as the last commit in WootzApp main repo)
 git reset --hard HEAD~3   # Move master back by 3 commits (Make sure you know how many commits you need to go back)
 git checkout newbranch    # Go to the new branch that still has the desired commits.
 NOW CREATE A PULL REQUEST
 ```